Travel Bhutan in June

 What to wear in Bhutan in June?

-As the temperatures are warm you can carry your summer wears like t-shirts, summer jeans, joggers anything you are comfortable in.
-You don’t have to carry super thick cloths during this time.
+As the temperatures are warm you can carry your summer wear like t-shirts, summer jeans, joggers anything you are comfortable in.
+You don’t have to carry super thick clothes during this time.
 A simple jacket will be okay.
 Sometimes it can be windy.
-If you are trekking during this month add, trekking boots and some warm cloths and jackets because you will be trekking at higher altitudes where the temperatures can be cold.
+If you are trekking during this month add, trekking boots and some warm clothes and jackets because you will be trekking at higher altitudes where the temperatures can be cold.

 Bhutan Flights in June